nwthomas/oura-ring-mcp-server/README.md

 > NOTE: This project has been updated to use OAuth2 ahead of Oura Ring's deprecation of Personal Access Tokens (PATs).
-This means your MCP will work into 2026 (and beyond) after following the setup steps.
+Because of that, this MCP will work for you into 2026 (and beyond) after following the setup steps.

 # Oura Ring MCP Server